 Baked Carrot Chips

-- Preheat oven to 400 degrees F (204 C).
-Thinly slice carrots into chips using a mandolin slicer.
-Toss to coat with oil and seasonings, then spread onto a parchment paper-lined baking tray.
+- Prep: Preheat oven to 300°F (150°C).
+Thinly slice carrot into chips using a mandolin slicer.
+Firmly pat dry with paper towels.
+Toss to coat with oil then spread onto a parchment-lined baking tray.